Security Force Assistance Brigade: Overview

 SFABs are conventional units composed of volunteers recruited from units across the Regular Army.
-Volunteers undergo a two-day assessment at Fort Benning which evaluates a candidate's physical fitness, decision-making, problem solving, and communications skills as well as their ethics and morals.
+Volunteers undergo a five-day assessment at Fort Benning which evaluates a candidate's physical fitness, decision-making, problem solving, and communications skills as well as their ethics and morals.
 All SFAB volunteers then attend MATA training.
 Trainees may receive additional language training, culture training, foreign weapons training and medical training, among other topics.
 The SFABs are equipped with secure, but unclassified communications gear, utilizing T2C2 (Transportable Tactical Command Communications) systems, a novel type of backpack satellite voice and data terminals.
-CECOM is augmenting this gear with vehicle-mounted, and hand-carried radios.
+United States Army Communications-Electronics Command is augmenting this equipment with vehicle-mounted and hand-carried radios.

 In March 2020, Logistics Advisor Team 1610, 6th Battalion, 1st Security Force Assistance Brigade delivered a Vehicle Maintenance and Recovery Course to the Senegalese Army in Dakar, Senegal.
 This was 1st SFAB's first mission in USARAF's area of responsibility.

-The existence of SFABs are part of a broader trend by the US military to specialize in the provision of military aid and assistance to "weak states" in trying to stand up capable security institutions in the host-nation.
-However, it is unclear if the SFABs will be able to overcome the "three SFA traps" of trying to create an effective military in a recipient state that cannot afford an army, views their army as a threat, or uses that army to consolidate power and settle scores with rivals.
+The creation of SFABs is part of a broader trend by the Defense Department to free line troops from the perceived distraction of military aid and assistance to weak, fragile states.
+The aim is to try to stand up capable security institutions within weaker states.
+However, it is unlikely that the SFABs will be able to overcome the "three SFA traps" of trying to create an effective military in a state that cannot afford one; political leadership that views their army as a threat; or political leadership that uses that army against rivals in an unconstitutional fashion.